MicrosoftDocs/win32/desktop-src/xaudio2/xaudio2-redistributable.md

 # Installing the NuGet package

 The easiest way to install the NuGet package is to use the [NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio) in Microsoft Visual Studio.
-If you do this, your Visual Studio project file will be automatically updated to include *Microsoft.Direct3D.XAudio2Win7.targets*.
+If you do this, your Visual Studio project file will be automatically updated to include *Microsoft.XAudio2.Redist.targets*.
 The *.targets* file adds the Include folder with the header files for the XAudio2 to your collection of project include paths.
-The *.targets* file will also make your .DLL or .EXE link with XAUDIO2WIN7.LIB and XAPOBASEWIN7.LIB.
+The *.targets* file will also make your .DLL or .EXE link with XAUDIO2REDIST.LIB and XAPOBASEREDIST.LIB.

-The library XAPOBASEWIN7.LIB is only needed if you intend to impement a custom XAudio Processing Object (XAPO) and you can remove it from the *Microsoft.Direct3D.XAudio2Win7.targets* if it is unused.
+The library XAPOBASEREDIST.LIB is only needed if you intend to impement a custom XAudio Processing Object (XAPO) and you can remove it from the *Microsoft.XAudio2.Redist.targets* if it is unused.

 You can also use other tools to extract the contents of the NuGet package, or even rename the file extension to .zip and extract the files with any ZIP extractor tool.